Aquanty/rtd-hgs/docs/source/index.rst

 #. **x2, y2, z2** :math:`xyz`-coordinates [L] of the second end point of
    the line.

-Segments which fall on or close to the line are chosen.
-The routine finds the two nodes closest to the end points of the line and then finds the group of connected line segments which form the shortest path between the two nodes.
+| Segments which fall on or close to the line are chosen.
+The routine
+  finds the two nodes closest to the end points of the line and then finds the group of connected line segments which form the shortest path between the two nodes.

 --------------

-|

-:math:`\bullet \bullet \bullet`

 --------------

-| Choose segments polyline
+| **Choose segments polyline**

 #. **npts** The number of points defining the polyline, which should be